 Also referred to as horseshoe pitching, horseshoes is a classic outdoor lawn game, perfect for family backyard barbecues and tailgate parties.

+Horseshoe pitching is a rather traditional lawn game that revolves around throwing horseshoe-shaped objects against a target stake in a lawn or sandbox area.
 It’s a team game (usually two against two), but it can also be played with individuals, which makes it very suitable as a fun family backyard game.

-Like most backyard games, horseshoe pitching is easy to learn, but it’s a very serious game, or sport even, with national championships and an official national association.
+Like most backyard games, horseshoe pitching is easy to learn, but it’s a serious game, or sport even, with national championships and an official national association.

 6. Ladder Ball Toss